The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Preliminary results

-In \cite[Proposition 2]{B1} we have proved that if $S(r)\cap R\not =\emptyset$ and $S(r)\pitchfork T'^2$, then $S(r)$ will be the supporting sphere with respect to the inward normal at the tangent point $q$ for some inner leaf of the Reeb component $ R'$.
+In the case $S(r)\cap T^2\not =\emptyset$ from \cite[Proposition 2]{B1} follows that the sphere $S(r)$ will be the a supporting sphere with respect to the inward normal at the tangent point $q$ for some inner leaf of the Reeb component $ R$.

+Note, due to Sard's theorem the set of regular values of the mapping \eqref{Pr} has a full measure in the interval $(\frac{sys}{2}, i_0 )$ and the value $r$ can be taken arbitrarily close to $\frac{sys}{2}$.

-In the case of $S(r)\cap R' =\emptyset$ we will achieve the tangency of the sphere $S(r)$ and $T'^2$ by decreasing the radius $r$, and the sphere $S(r)$ will become supporting for the torus $T'^2$.
+In the case of $S(r)\cap T^2 =\emptyset$ we will achieve the tangency of the sphere $S(r)$ and $T^2$ by decreasing the radius $r$, and the sphere $S(r)$ will become supporting for the torus $T^2$.

 From \eqref{ineq1} it follows: